HFUT-LEC/EduStudio/docs/source/index.rst

 -------------------------
 EduStudio is a Unified and Templatized Framework for Student Assessment Models including Cognitive Diagnosis(CD) and Knowledge Tracing(KT) based on Pytorch.

+EduStudio first decomposes the general algorithmic workflow into five steps: ``configuration reading``, ``data processing``, ``model implementation``, ``training control``, and ``result evaluation``.
+Subsequently, to enhance the ``reusability`` of each step, we extract the commonalities of each algorithm at each step into individual templates for templatization.

+As illustrated in the Figure below, to better implement a templatized framework, we implement an ``inheritance-style`` EduStudio that contains basic architecture and inherited architecture with different responsibilities.

+The **basic architecture emphasizes domain-irrelevant content and strives to build templatized protocols**.
+The **inherited architecture obeys the protocol in the basic architecture and focuses on domain-relevant content**.
+The inheritance-style separates domainrelevant and domain-irrelevant content, greatly simplifying framework structure and enhancing ``readability``.

 The overall structure is illustrated as follows:

 .. image:: assets/framework.png